-Child should be moved to a parallel class All red slips are recorded and monitored STAGE 5 Automatic Red Card A child can also be automatically moved to red if they display any of the following: leaving the room without permission verbally abusive towards others, including using racist and/or homophobic language sexual harassment, Sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party: consensual and non-consensual sharing of nude and semi-nude images Deliberate Invasion of privacy Physical behaviour such touching of clothes, hair.
+&lt;sup>1 See specific actions taken after a racist incident in harassment, which may be standalone or part of a broader pattern of abuse; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; consensual and non-consensual sharing of nude and semi-nude images • upskirting Deliberate Invasion of privacy Physical behaviour such touching of clothes, hair.
 Inapproprirate dancing or thrusting.
-Swearing Bullying others - this must be reported to the phase leader/Senior Leading Team as soon as possible Physically and/or verbally abusive towards others, including hitting, pinching, pushing, kicking and goading others Deliberately damaging property STAGE 6 Democratery damaging property MULTIPLE RED CARDS 2 or more per week Parents informed- meeting with Class Teacher to discuss Children write a letter to parents informing them of the inappropriate behaviour that they have been engaged in Send to a member of the Senior Leadership Team (SLT).
-A member of the SLT will then work with the class teacher to consider the strategies to use to support the child in modifying their behaviour Child put 'on report' for a period of time Loss of whole of Playtime or Lunchtime Follow up letter sent home to parents Child uses 'time' to try to make amends e.g. repairing property; redoing work; apology Barred from representing the school in sporting or musical events Temporary internal exclusion Lunchtime exclusion

-STAGE 7 RED CARD CONTINUATION Send to Head Teacher who will invite the child's parents for a meeting to discuss the child's behaviour.
+Swearing Bullying others - this must be reported to the phase leader/Senior Leading Team as soon as possible Physically and/or verbally abusive towards others, including hitting, pinching, pushing, kicking and goading others Deliberately damaging property STAGE 6 MULTIPLE RED CARDS Parents informed- meeting with Class Teacher to discuss 2 or more per week Children write a letter to parents informing them of the inappropriate behaviour that they have been engaged in Condition when of the Conjugation Londonship Tooms (CLT).
+A magnificant Send to a member of the Senior Leadership Team (SLT).
+A member of the SLT will then work with the class teacher to consider the strategies to use to support the child in modifying their behaviour Child put 'on report' for a period of time china par offrepore for a period of time Loss of whole of Playtime or Lunchtime , Follow up letter sent home to parents Child uses 'time' to try to make amends e.g. repairing property; re- doing work; apology Barred from representing the school in sporting or musical events Temporary internal exclusion STACE 7 Lunchtime exclusion STAGE 7 Send to Head Teacher who will invite the child's parents for a meeting RED CARD CONTINUATION to discuss the child's behaviour.
 At this meeting a pastoral programme will be put into place to ensure the child's behaviour and progress is monitored with the support of the Learning Mentor.
 The child will have specific targets and agreed sanctions and rewards from both home and school.
-This will last 2-4 weeks at which point it will be evaluated.
+This will last 2-4 weeks at which point it will STACE 9 be evaluated.
 STAGE 8 A final review meeting will be held with parents to explain this phase.
 The pupil will be removed from lessons (internal exclusion) and taught by a TA.
 Outside agencies could be engaged to try to support the pupil.
 A specific set of targets would be set and then supported by intensive staff involvement.
 This phase will last 2-4 weeks.
 If sufficient progress has been made, the child will revert back to Level 7.
 If insufficient progress has been made, the matter will be passed to the Governors and could lead to a fixed term exclusion and possibly permanent exclusion.

 For a serious incident, including physical assault against another pupil or staff member, pupils will immediately be referred to Level 6 and dealt with appropriately by the Head teacher.